An official website of the United States government

-Throughout the next few months, lower elevations will be sunny and warm while higher elevations will be cold and cloudy.
+Throughout the next few months, lower elevations will be sunny and warm while higher elevations can be cool and cloudy.
 Prepare for both before you visit the parks!

 Weather

 Check the weather forecast before you head out!
-Late spring is a wonderful time to visit giant sequoias.
+Fall is a wonderful time to visit giant sequoias.
 It can be very cool in the sequoia groves in the morning and evening.
-During storms, cold rain and even some wet snow is still possible.
-Plan ahead by packing multiple layers of clothing so that you can adjust to warmer or colder conditions.
+During storms, cool rain and later in the season even some wet snow is possible.
+Plan ahead by packing multiple layers of clothing so that you can adjust to warmer or cooler conditions.

 River Safety